What is first-party data activation?

 Privacy-preserving data clean rooms

-Privacy-preserving data clean rooms from Decentriq prioritize both privacy and effectiveness.
+Decentriq’s privacy-preserving data clean rooms for advertisers prioritize both privacy and effectiveness.
 They allow brands to collectively analyze data without exposing individual-level details, striking a balance between valuable insights and user privacy.

 And because all first-party data remains confidential and isn’t shared with any third parties, it’s easy to get approval from the DPO and start reaching new audiences quickly.